jiaming-jiang/jiaming-jiang.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About us
-subtitle: Why you'd want to go on a date with me
+subtitle: Why should you know us deeper than what you've just read ?
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
+Germain

+- Loves the piano
+- Loves asian food

+Iman

+- Loves to eat have dinner at 3 p.m.
+- Loves to tell stories to people

+Berkay

+- Loves vegan chips
+- Loves to work with Elif

+Elif

+- Loves sugar free biscuits
-- I'm extremely loyal to my family
+- Loves to work with Berkay

 What else do you need?